Chicken Piccata

 Prep Work

-Drain both cans of artichokes, cut each heart into quarters.
-Divide in half and set aside on paper towels to dry a little bit.
+Drain the can of artichokes, cut each heart into quarters and set aside on paper towels to dry a bit.

 In a large plate or pie pan, mix together the flour, salt, black pepper, dried oregano and the finely grated Parmigiano cheese.